 The wireless mouse itself is also packed with all the features you need or probably don’t need.
 First off, it’s nice that it can connect via the included Logitech USB adapter or Bluetooth (handy for laptops).

-What also impresses quickly is the near-silent clicks when you press on the mouse buttons.
-They also spring back comfortably and quickly with each click so if you are using the mouse frequently, say, in Photoshop or Lightroom, the improved feel is much appreciated.
+Also impressive are the near-silent clicks when you press on the mouse buttons.
+They spring back comfortably and quickly with each click so if you are using the mouse frequently, say, in Photoshop or Lightroom, the improved feel is much appreciated.

 Another thing that is clearly useful is the Darkfield sensor onboard, which lets you use the mouse on anything from a wood surface to a glass table.
 Great when working from home.